SEAN: This week gives us a variety of titles to choose from. Let’s delve right into them.

-MELINDA: I’ve enjoyed this series consistently, despite its flaws, so you can count me in here.
+MJ: I’ve enjoyed this series consistently, despite its flaws, so you can count me in here.

 SEAN: Naruto also has Vol. 5 of its omnibuses releases, and I think it’s towards the end – at last – of the exam stories.
 This is also Naruto towards the height of its powers, I believe, so definitely recommended.

 And we also get Naruto 61, which has Sasuke and Itachi’s tearful, loving reunion.
 D’aww…

 Otomen 15 looks to focus on Tomomine, at least to start, and his being torn between what his parents want and his love of makeup.
 I am still basking in my love of Vol. 13, so as long as Ryo still appears once or twice, I’m fine with it.

 Psyren has made it to 10 volumes, and I believe is at the point where he finally get some mysteries solved in addition to all the angst and action.

 MICHELLE: Otomen and Psyren are two more I’m aiming to catch up with soon.

 SEAN: Strobe Edge continues to try to work with its love polygon and make it realistic, keeping everyone sympathetic.
 Will that keep lasting with Vol. 4?
 Let’s find out…